maxtat3/logger/README.md

 # logger jse side project

-For build this project:
+This project build with:
-jdk7 for dev
+jdk7 for compile
 gradle 2.4
 jre 8 for gradle